KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: W _of_
 PIE: \*HoHmo- "raw" (IEW: 777f.)
 COGN: Gr. _ōmós_, Skt. _āmá_-, Khot. _hāma_-, Arm. _hum_
 ETYM: As the Gr. and Skt. words are oxytona, this could be an instance of pretonic shortening in Celtic (Dybo's law).
 Note, however, that there are but a few instances of this law operating on syllables with proper PIE vowels (\*e, \*o), so in this particular case one is tempted to think that the second laryngeal was lost by dissimilation (\*HoHmo- > \*Homo- > PCelt. \*omo-).
 The PIE reconstruction is uncertain, since the nature of the second laryngeal cannot be ascertained (initial \*h₂ is usually reconstructed on the basis of Arm. _hum_).
 A connection with Lat. _amārus_ "bitter" is doubtful (it may, in principle, represent \*h₂H-emo-).
+Gaul. personal names with the element _Omo_- (e.g. _Omos_) might also be from this root, but this is far from certain.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="onko">\*onko- "at" (prep)</a>
 GOID: OIr. _oc_ [+dat.]